-This year we will be releasing the sections of our State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
-This year's Report, titled Large Area and Landscape Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments, focuses on different elements of landscape-scale conservation.
-From state wolf management to the role ranching plays in conservation, the sections of this report are the result of a year of work from out State of the Rockies Report focus on different "Scales of Western Water."
+This spring we will be releasing the sections of our State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
+From the ethics of agricultural water use to the cultural value of water in the Southwest, the sections of the 2016 State of the Rockies Report focus on different "Scales of Western Water."

 In the third section of the 2016 State of the Rockies Report, Rockies Project Fellow John Jennings examines a changing water management paradigm with Colorado's Gunnison River Basin as the backdrop for his research.
 John interviewed farmers and ranchers across the basin gathering their opinions towards some of Colorado's current water issues:

 "With the ongoing drought, projected population growth, and the impending effects of a changing climate, the arid Rocky Mountain region must reexamine its relationship with water.
 Although state water planning initiatives, such as the Colorado Water Plan, basin roundtables, and numerous local and national nongovernmental associations, address critical water issues in the West, many of these initiatives seem to boil down in large part to economics and oversimplify complex ways diverse stakeholders value water.
 While the importance of the economy and jobs is undeniable and should not be ignored, the lack of other values incorporated into discussions about water policy must be recognized."

 April 15, 2016- Native American Water Quality Rights: How the EPA’s Treatment as a State Program can Strengthen Tribal Sovereignty in the Southwest